Skip to main content

 The question is not "which title sounds more senior?"
 The question is how much leadership bandwidth the company truly needs, and for how long.

-• Inspect the execution layer: If there is a team or agency base to run the work, fractional can be highly effective; if the whole function needs daily management, interim may be safer.
+• Inspect the execution layer: If there is a team or agency base to run the work, fractional can be highly effective.
+If the whole function needs daily management, interim may be safer.

 Frequently asked